Home Practices Premises Liability Elevator Accident

 Determining liability for elevator accidents is not always a simple process.
 It will typically depend on the nature of the accident.
 In some instances, elevator injuries are due to the fault of the passenger(s).
 However, this is a rare occasion.
-If you have sustained elevator injuries, it is important to work with a personal injury attorney that is experienced in the complex world of elevator law in NYC.
+If you have sustained elevator injuries, it is important to work with a personal injury attorney in NYC that is experienced in the complex world of elevator law in NYC.
 Listed below are parties that could be potentially liable for elevator injuries (should they occur):

 Elevator injuries can have a major negative impact on your life.
 Few things are worse than being injured in an elevator while coming home, going to work, attending a show, etc. Not only can it cause irreparable physical harm (including death), but it can also cause dramatic psychological issues like PTSD, stress, worry, fear, etc. New York City has strict elevator rules for a reason.
 They are one of the most used transportation systems in the entire city.
 If they are not properly manufactured, designed, installed, or maintained, it can be detrimental for anyone that gets on it.
 If you have suffered elevator injuries due to a malfunctioning elevator(including escalators), give the attorneys at Rosenberg, Minc, Falkoff & Wolff, LLP a call to schedule your free initial consultation today.

 Location of Injury (City) Only Serving New York City